EMPLOYEE DRUG TESTING LOCALLY AND NATIONALLY

-Great progress, yes; perfection, no!
-But, do you see how effective ongoing drug testing of the workforce has become?
+Great progress, yes; perfection, not quite yet!
+But, do you see how effective ongoing drug testing of the workforce has become in lowering workplace drug-use?

-Unfortunately, employers must continue drug testing today because employee drug-abuse continues today.
-OHS Inc. can help your company become and stay drug-free no matter where you are located in the USA, no matter how many locations you have nationwide.
-Contact us for a quote!
+Unfortunately, employers must continue drug testing today because employee drug-use continues today.
+OHS Inc. can help your company become and stay drug-free no matter where you are located in the USA, no matter how many locations you have nationwide!

-Employee drug testing services including pre-employment, random, and reasonable suspicion (aka, "for cause"), post-accident, return to duty, and follow-up employee drug testing is provided nationwide - all 50 states - by OHS Inc. Onsite drug tests of 10 or 1,010 of your employees or employee candidates - at your company's offices, job sites, or Job Fairs - can also be easily scheduled by OHS locally, regionally, and nationwide (visit: Onsite collections vs. Clinic collections).
+Employee drug testing services including pre-employment, random, and reasonable suspicion (aka, "for cause"), post-accident, return to duty, and follow-up employee drug testing is provided nationwide - all 50 states - by OHS Inc. Onsite drug tests of 10 or 1,010 of your employees or employee candidates - at your company's offices, job sites, or Job Fairs - can also be easily scheduled by OHS locally, regionally, and nationwide (visit: Comparing Onsite Collections to Clinic Collections).

 Just over 60% of the entire World's illicit drugs are consumed by the population living in just "one" country.